David397L/Chicago-BibTeX-bibliography-styles/README.md

 My intention then is to carry on and implement the manual in full, or as far as reasonably possible.

 I'm aware that some publications may request a Chicago author-date format without quotation marks around the titles of journal articles, book chapters, etc., and for these titles in Sentence case instead of Title Case.
-Nor have I overlooked the "notes and bibliography" version entirely.
 To that end, feedback and suggestions are always welcome.

 So, if you do use this file, please consider giving me a star if you liked the results, or let me know if you didn't.
 If you would like to develop anything further, please make a pull request.